shirleyow/user_preferences/IMPROVEMENTS.md

 3. There is also a **bug in the Neo4j graph embedded** and it can be triggered in the following way: If any Document node in the graph is EXPANDED, and subsequently the graph is RESETTED, the resetted graph encounters an error when trying to expand a Document node again.
 Currently, this bug is simply avoided by resetting the graph to a non-expandable graph if any Document node in the previous graph was expanded.
 4. In addition, **direct connection to the Neo4j database can be insecure**.
 5. Currently the libraries are included in the <script> tags in index.html, thus would require <b>Internet connection</b> for the web-app to work properly.
 The libraries can be installed using npm to work offline.
+6. The updated code sets a property called calc_score for all nodes when the PageRank algorithm is ran for the user.
+However, this **alters the database** and may cause a problem when multiple users are using the web-app at the same time since the web-app uses the same database across all users.
+A map projection to create temporary properties for nodes may be a solution to this: https://stackoverflow.com/a/45838433/10939465

 Also, test the backend mechanisms and adjust thresholds/parameters to suit dataset if required.